If you are interested in Limited Term Employment (LTE) at the University of Wisconsin Oshkosh, complete a UW Oshkosh LTE application form

 What Is the Wisconsin Retirement System and How Do I Become Eligible?

+If you do not meet the below eligibility requirements when you are first hired, you will be covered under WRS once you meet the requirements or are expected to meet the requirements.
 A member of the benefits staff monitors this program on a continuous basis and will notify you when you become eligible.
 She will meet with you to discuss the options available to you.

 Once I Am on Retirement, Are There Any Additional Benefits?